 Examples of instances where Texas criminal appellate courts have found affirmative links in drug cases include: attempting to flee from the police when the officers find you and the contraband; a strong odor of the contraband found at the time the contraband is located, attempts to discard or conceal the drugs; drugs being found in close proximity to your location; acting suspicious toward the contraband or the police when the contraband is located by the police (acting like you recently ingested the drugs or contraband).

 If you have been arrested and charged with possession of marijuana, possession of a controlled substance or possession of a dangerous drug in Fort Worth, your number one priority should be to locate an an attorney with experience defending drug possession cases and is familiar with the courts and prosecutors in Tarrant County, Texas.
 Drug possession in Texas is a serious criminal offense that can require a punishment ranging from 180 days in the Tarrant County jail up to life in prison.
 If your case facts indicate a possible legal issue related to the police affirmatively linking you to the drugs that were found, it is possible that your case may be dismissed or resolved without a trial or conviction on your record.

-Call The Hampton Law Firm now for a free consultation to discuss your legal rights and options under Texas law.
+Call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation to discuss your legal rights and options under Texas law.
 Contact Jeff Hampton at 817-877-5200.